SoTL Workshop

 July - October: regular 1:1 virtual meetings with your assignment mentor.

-October 10 - 12, 2024: Prioritize being able to attend ACT in Louisville, KY to participate in multiple group and 1:1 sessions.*
+October 16 - 18, 2025: Prioritize being able to attend ACT in Minneapolis, MN to participate in multiple group and 1:1 sessions.*

-* In the spirit of equity and accessibility, a limited number of participants can participate in the program without attending ACT in Louisville.
+* In the spirit of equity and accessibility, a limited number of participants can participate in the program without attending ACT in Minneapolis.

-The SoTL Workshop will be offered in conjunction with the 2024 STP Annual Teaching Conference (ACT).
-There will be two options to participate in the STP SoTL workshop.
-You can either attend during the ACT: On Location in-person conference, to be held October 10-12th, 2024 in Louisville, KY, or attend during the ACT: Online virtual conference component, which will likely be held in February 2025.
+The SoTL Workshop will be offered in conjunction with the 2025 STP Annual Teaching Conference (ACT).
+We hope that the majority of workshop participants will attend during the ACT: On Location in-person conference, to be held October 16-18th, 2025 in Minneaplis, MN.
+A limited number of participants might be attending only during ACT: Online virtual conference component, which will likely be held in February 2026.

 SoTL is defined as methodologically rigorous scholarly work conducted to enhance teaching and advance learning, ideally resulting in peer-reviewed products made public.
 We invite applications from faculty and graduate students who would like to accomplish developing and/or writing a Scholarship of Teaching and Learning (SoTL) project.